 A benefit overpayment can happen for a number of reasons.
 This could be because the benefit office made a mistake, or because you didn’t know you had to tell them about a change of circumstances that meant you were entitled to less benefits.
 For more information and advice on benefit overpayments, get in touch today.

 If the amount your home is sold for does not cover the outstanding mortgage and any secured loans, you will owe the remaining money to any associated lenders.
 This ‘mortgage shortfall’ can be a significant debt that many people struggle to pay off.
-Get in touch with our advisors for more advice and information.
+Get in touch to find out what you can do about your mortgage debt.